jwagemann/jwagemann.github.io/_pages/about.md

 ---

-Hi, I am Julia and I am a <font color='#2aa198'>independent consultant, PhD candidate and community builder</font> on a mission to make open meteorological, climate and atmospheric data better accessible.
+Hi, I am Julia and I am an <font color='#2aa198'>independent consultant, PhD candidate and community builder</font> on a mission to make open meteorological, climate and atmospheric data better accessible.
 My work is in the intersection between data users and data providers.
 I am a strong believer in the leverage of open-source geospatial software and in bringing different Earth Science communities together in order to make the best use of open geospatial data.<br>
 You can find me on [Twitter](https://twitter.com/JuliaWagemann), [GitHub](https://github.com/jwagemann) and [LinkedIn](https://www.linkedin.com/in/julia-wagemann/).

 - Independent consultant - Geospatial data and systems